Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Introduction

-To address these limitations, we propose a novel approach that leverages higher-order ODEs in dynamical survival analysis to model the hazard function.
-By allowing hazard dynamics to depend on both the current hazard level and its rate of change, the proposed framework captures feedback, inertia, and adaptive responses that are inaccessible to first-order models.
-Building on this formulation, we develop a collection of nonlinear and oscillatory hazard models.
-This includes damped oscillatory, sinusoidal, population-dynamics–based, and interaction-moderated exponential hazards, each linking an interpretable dynamical mechanism to an induced survival distribution.
-In addition, we introduce a general numerical algorithm applicable to all proposed models, enabling solution of higher-order hazard systems, computation of cumulative hazards, and simulation of event times.
-In addition, we develop likelihood-based inference and moment-generating-function analysis to characterize tail behavior and support estimation under censoring.
-Finally, we demonstrate the applicability of the framework through simulation studies and a real-data application, showing how higher-order hazard dynamics capture temporal risk patterns that standard monotone models cannot.
+\mbh{Motivated by these considerations, we develop a broader} \cb{dynamical survival framework by incorporating higher-order ODE representations for the hazard function.} By allowing hazard dynamics to depend on both the current hazard level and its rate of change, the proposed framework captures feedback, inertia, and adaptive responses that are inaccessible to first-order models. \cb{Within this framework, we develop a class of nonlinear and oscillatory hazard models, including an extension of the damped oscillatory hazard model, a second-order logistic hazard model derived from classical logistic dynamics, as well as sinusoidal and interaction-moderated exponential hazards, each linking an interpretable dynamical mechanism to an induced survival distribution.} \mbh{In addition, we \cb{present} a general numerical framework for solving higher-order hazard systems and simulating event times, which applies uniformly across the models considered.
+Likelihood-based inference under right censoring is developed, and the long-run behavior of the resulting hazard processes is characterized.
+Through simulation studies and a real-data application, we demonstrate that higher-order hazard dynamics can capture temporal risk patterns that are not well represented by standard monotone or first-order models.
+This added flexibility is particularly important in applications where risk evolves through nonlinear feedback, delayed adjustment, or cyclical mechanisms, where} \cb{linear and first-order hazard models, along with the oscillatory hazard model introduced in \cite{christen2024harmonic}, may be inadequate.}